 f) the likely costs of implementation and how realisations will be applied to them;

-g) what is required of the debtor, including full, accurate and proper disclosure by the debtor;
+g) what is required of the debtor, including full, accurate and proper disclosure by the debtor and the consequences if the debtor fails to comply with their obligations;

-h) explanations of any areas of concern about what the debtor has reported and of the consequences if the debtor fails to comply with their obligations;
+h),the possible impact that any areas of concern about what the debtor has reported might have on the likelihood of acceptance of an IVA proposal by the creditors and its sustainability if approved;

 i) the consequences of proposing and entering an IVA, including the rights of challenge to the IVA, and the potential consequences of those challenges; and

-j) what might happen if the IVA is not approved or not successfully completed together with an assessment of the risk of failure.
+j) the consequences of the IVA either not being approved or not successfully completed, with reference to the debtor’s individual circumstances.

-11. An insolvency practitioner should minimise generic explanations and instead provide bespoke advice tailored to the debtor’s circumstances.
+An insolvency practitioner should minimise generic explanations and instead provide clarity through bespoke advice tailored to the debtor’s circumstances.

-12. An insolvency practitioner should undertake sufficient due diligence on any referrer to identify whether they have advised the debtor and, if so, whether they are required to be authorised by the Financial Conduct Authority (FCA) for debt counselling or are able to rely on an exclusion or exemption in relation to the debt advice.
-The referrer’s authorisation status should be evidenced, or details sufficiently documented and retained in each case.
-In each case where advice was given by the referrer any contractual arrangement between them and the insolvency practitioner should extend to the insolvency practitioner maintaining access to all the referrer’s communications with the debtor, including call recordings or detailed written notes where calls were not recorded and transcripts of webchats or other communications where undertaken.
-Any shortcomings in the advice, including in relation to the referrer’s authorisation, should be remedied by the insolvency practitioner giving appropriate advice themselves.
+An insolvency practitioner should undertake sufficient due diligence on any referrer to identify whether they have advised the debtor and, if so, whether they are required to be authorised by the Financial Conduct Authority (FCA) for debt counselling or are able to rely on an exclusion or exemption in relation to the debt advice.
+An insolvency practitioner should:

+evidence, or sufficiently document, the referrer’s authorisation status in each case;

+establish and document, as far as possible, each stage of the referral process, starting from the original source of the referral, and what due diligence has been carried out at each stage;

+, ensure that any contractual agreement allows access to all the referrers’ communications with the debtor, in whatever form they are recorded, for the duration of the IVA;

+ensure that any shortcomings in any advice previously given, are remedied by the insolvency practitioner giving appropriate advice themselves;

+consider whether it is appropriate to accept a referral, or to continue any referral agreement, where the debtor’s referral journey is not clear, or systemic shortcomings in the advice given are identified.

 Meeting the debtor

-13. A meeting should always be offered to the debtor.
-At each stage of the process, an assessment should be made as to whether an in-person meeting (whether a physical meeting or using conferencing technology) with the debtor is required, depending on factors such as the debtor’s understanding and vulnerability, and the circumstances and complexity of the case.2 All these meeting considerations and arrangements should be evidenced, documented and retained on file.
+At each stage of the process, an assessment should be made as to whether an in-person meeting (whether a physical meeting or using conferencing technology) with the debtor is required, depending on factors such as the debtor’s understanding and vulnerability, and the circumstances and complexity of the case.
+A meeting should always be offered to the debtor.
+All these meeting considerations and arrangements should be evidenced, documented and retained on file.
+Notes of the meeting should be recorded and retained, including digital recording - with the debtor’s consent - where conferencing technology is used.

 Assessment

-14. An insolvency practitioner should be satisfied, at each stage of the process, that there are procedures in place to ensure that a full assessment is made of the debtor’s personal and financial circumstances.
-The assessment should be documented contemporaneously to record the debtor’s circumstances and, if this is conducted by way of a telephone or video conference call an electronic recording, or if none was made, a note of the call, should form part of the records and be retained.
-The assessment should include the following:
+An insolvency practitioner should be satisfied, at each stage of the process, that there are procedures in place to ensure that a full assessment is made of the debtor’s personal and financial circumstances.
+The assessment should record contemporaneously the debtor’s circumstances.The assessment should include the following:

+a) a review and verification of the debtor’s income and expenditure;

-a) the solutions available and their viability;
+b) the solutions available and their viability;

-b) the debtor’s understanding of the process, and commitment to it;
+c) the debtor’s understanding of the process, and commitment to it;

-c) whether the debtor is subject to any factors that make them vulnerable and, if so, any necessary adjustments and, subject to the debtor’s consent, an accurate record of the vulnerabilities disclosed;
+d) whether the debtor is subject to any factors that make them vulnerable and, if so, any necessary adjustments and; whether it affects their suitability for an IVA;

-d) whether the debtor is likely to be able to fulfil their obligations under the terms of the arrangement for its duration;
+e) whether the debtor is likely to be able to fulfil their obligations under the terms of the arrangement for its duration;

-e) the likely attitude of any key creditors and the general body of creditors, in particular as to the fairness and balance of the proposals;
+f) the likely attitude of any key creditors and the general body of creditors;

-f) whether an IVA would have a reasonable prospect of being approved and successfully implemented; and
+g) whether an IVA would have a reasonable prospect of being approved and successfully implemented; and

-g) whether a breathing space or interim order is needed or available.
+h) whether a breathing space or interim order is needed or available.

-Documentation
+Record keeping